KaitlynKeil/OlinSnapshot/README.md

 source venv/bin/activate
 pip install -r requirements.txt
 ```
 Create a heroku app `heroku create appname` and run git remote `heroku git:remote -a <app name>` to link.
+Make sure to give your app a unique name, because 'olin-snapshot' is taken by us!

 ### Initializing Database